 How To Handle Homesickness At Sleepaway Camp

-If you are sending your child away to a sleepaway camp in Albany this summer, there is a possibility he or she may feel some separation anxiety.
+If you are sending your child away to a sleepaway camp in the Capital Region this summer, there is a possibility he or she may feel some separation anxiety.
 There are many factors that can contribute to these feelings of homesickness, and quite frequently children who choose to stick it out can overcome the loneliness and enjoy themselves at camp.

 If you receive a letter or phone call from camp and your child sounds less than excited about being away from home, it doesn't necessarily mean that sleepaway camp isn't for them.
 Before you reach for the car keys, try to understand why your child is having these feelings.
 Oftentimes homesickness is brought on suddenly by an unfavorable social encounter that day.
 Wounds like these simply need time to heal, and your child will likely be having fun again in no time.